CanDIG/candig-server/docs/configuration.rst

 Production Deployment
 *********************

-The candig-server has a  `Configuration file`_. allows Flask and application specific configuration values to be set.
+The candig-server has a  `Configuration file`_ that allows Flask and application specific configuration values to be set.

 ------------------